Mergifyio/daiquiri/doc/source/index.rst

 -----------------------

 The `daiquiri.output.Journal` output provides systemd journal support.
-All the extra argument passed to the logger will be shipped as extra keys to the journal.
+All the extra arguments passed to the logger will be shipped as extra keys to the journal.